-^{8.} Explain the connection between birthday celebrations and superstition.

-^{9.} How did December 25 come to be regarded as the day to celebrate Jesus' birth?
+- 9 It was not until several hundred years after - 8.
+Explain the connection between birthday celebrations and superstition. - 9.
+How did December 25 come to be regarded as the day to celebrate Jesus' birth?

-birth, for it evidently took place in October.
+Jesus lived on the earth that people began to commemorate his birth on December 25.
+But that was not the date of Jesus' birth, for it evidently took place in October.
 So why was December 25 chosen?
 Some who later claimed to be Christian likely "wished the date to coincide with the pagan Roman festival marking the 'birthday of the unconquered sun.'"
 (The New Encyclopædia Britannica) In winter, when the sun seemed weakest, pagans held ceremonies to get this source of warmth and light to come back from its distant travels.
 December 25 was thought to be the day that the sun began its return.
-In an effort to convert pagans, religious leaders adopted this festival and tried to make it seem "Christian."# colonies during the 17th century.
-Anyone who even stayed home from work on Christmas day had to pay a penalty.
-Soon, though, the old customs were back, and some new ones were added.
-Christmas once again became a big holiday, and that is what it still is in many lands.
-Because of the connections that Christmas has with false religion, however,
+In an effort to convert pagans, religious leaders adopted this festival and tried to make it seem "Christian."#

 10 The pagan roots of Christmas have long been recognized.
-Because of its unscriptural origin, Christmas was banned in England and in some of the American
+Because of its unscriptural origin, Christmas was banned in England and in some of the American colonies during the 17th century.
+Anyone who even stayed home from work on Christmas day

-See the Appendix, pages 221-222.
+^{} See the Appendix, pages 283-285.